clicon/clixon-controller-docs/install.rst

 SystemD
 -------

-In the clixon-constroller source folder there is a file named clixon_controller.service which can be used to run the Controller backend using SystemD.
+In the clixon-controller source folder there is a file named clixon_controller.service which can be used to run the Controller backend using SystemD.

 To install the SystemD service: